veeso/termscp/README.md

 ## Upcoming Features 🧪

-- **File viewer**: possibility to show in a popup the file content from the explorer.
+- **Text viewer**: possibility to open and read file both on remote and on local host; this will also support syntax highlighting.

 ---